philipmendels/use-flexible-undo/README.md

       </div>
       // we reverse the list so that we have the newest action on top {stack
-        .slice() // copy, because reverse is a mutable operation .reverse() // alternatively, you could try to reverse with css :)
+        .slice() // copy, because reverse is a mutable operation.
+You could also .reverse() // try to reverse with css or write your own mapReverse function.
         .map((action, index) => (
           <div
             key={action.id}